AbdelrhmanIslam/crypto-final-project/README.md

 ```bash
 pip install ttkbootstrap
 ```

 ---

 ## 🎓 Educational Purpose

 This project was built for learning and demonstration purposes.
-It's perfect for understanding how classical ciphers and simplified DES work under the hood — all wrapped in a clean, interactive GUI.
+It's perfect for understanding how classical ciphers, simplified DES, and AES work under the hood — all wrapped in a clean, interactive GUI.

 ---